-(1) MS. transcribed by Shaikh Muhammad b Makki. known as the Saheed-e-Awwal in 662 A. H. - 1262 A. D. copied by him from the transcript of Ali b Ahmad us Sadeed.
-This is preserved in the library of Mumtazul Ulama at Lucknow.

-(2) MS. transcribed in 573 A. H/1176 A. D. and compared by Shaikh Muhammed b Idris.
+- MS. transcribed by Shaikh Muhammad b Makki. known as the Saheed-e-Awwal in 662 A. H. - 1262 A. D. copied by him from the transcript of Ali b Ahmad us Sadeed.
+This is preserved in the library of Mumtazul Ulama at Lucknow. - (2) MS transcribed in 573 A. H/1176 A. D. and compared by Shaikh Muhammad b Idris.
 This copy bears the certificate of correctness from the pen of Shaikh Muhammad b Idris and contains valuable information about its source and derivation.
-It is preserved in the Kutub Khaneh Nasiriyeh at Lucknow;

-(3) MS. transcribed by Muhammad b.
+It is preserved in the Kutub Khaneh Nasiriyeh at Lucknow; - (3) MS transcribed by Muhammad b.
 Ali b.
 Ibrahim b.
 Jamhoor known as the Fazil-e-Ahsai.
-There is a note on the margin of 47th. dua to the effect that the M.S. has been compared with the M.S. of Zain-ud-din Amuli's (2nd.
-Martyrs') copy six times by several learned men;
+There is a note on the margin of 47th Du'ā to the effect that the M.S.has been compared with the M.S. of Zain-ud-din Amuli's (2nd.
+Martyrs') copy six times by several learned men; - (4) MS transcribed by Shaikh Ibrahim b.
+Ali-al-Kaf'ami (author of the Balad ul Ameen) having his signature and dated 29th, Shawwal, 867 A. H. 1361 A. C, - (5) Besides the above-mentioned MSS, there are about 34 old MSS in the library of Hazrat Imam Raza alaih-is-Salam at Meshhed Iran, particulars whereof may be seen in the hand list of the said library.

+Beauty of the Sahifa and advantages of reading it

-(4) M.S. transcribed by Shaikh Ibrahim b.
-Ali-al-Kaf'ami (author of the Balad ul Ameen) having his signature and dated 29th, Shawal, 867 A. H. 136I A. C, and exact knowledge of human nature, the fervent devotion, the earnest love, the humility of heart, and the constant sense of moral obligation which were essential parts of the character of Imam Zainul Abidin alaih-is-salam.
-It also affords us glimpses of his sufferings, trials and tests which are unparallelled in the world's history, and of the patience, hope and fortitude with which he faced them.
+The Sahifa is one of the best collections of devotional literature in the world.
+It has been called, 'The Psalms of the Children of Mohammad' and certainly it is by no means inferior to the immortal utterance of the great King and Prophet, David of Israel, on whom be peace.
+The Sahifa reveals to us the loftiness of the mind that produced it, and the deep and exact knowledge of human nature, the fervent devotion, the earnest love, the humility of heart, and the constant sense of moral obligation which were essential parts of the character of Imam Zainul Abidin alaih-is-salam.
+It also affords us glimpses of his sufferings, trials and tests which are unparalleled in the world's history, and of the patience, hope and fortitude with which he faced them.
 These are the prayers of one whose father sacrificed himself and his kith and kin for the moral and spiritual welfare of humanity, and did not abandon the remembrance of God even in the last and acutest moments of his agony when he was actually beneath the sword of one of the myrmidons of the tyrant of Damascus.
-They are the sincere utterances of a devout soul-not the abstruse and incomprehensible sophistries of a metaphiysician.
+They are the sincere utterances of a devout soul-not the abstruse and incomprehensible sophistries of a metaphysician.
 They teach men to listen to the silent whispering of their inner-self, and appeal to the head and heart alike.
 They indicate a very high standard of practical morality by making the reader fully conscious of his responsibilities as a rational being.
-They contain the gist of religion and morals and, with a few exceptions can be read advantageously by every one having faith in the unity and grace of God.
+They contain the gist of religion and morals and, with a few exceptions can be read advantageously by everyone having faith in the unity and grace of God.